ajinaraju/agl-swift-cats/README.md

 Please read the instructions completely and carefully.
 If anything is unclear, feel free to reach out and ask questions.

+You should *fork* this repository and make changes to your fork, which should be *private*.
+When done, please invite `a144367` and `yilei-agl` to the fork.

 **Task**

 A JSON web service has been set up at the url: